 It is similar in consistency to honey or maple syrup and can be used in the same way.
 It is suitable for vegans.

 Did the kids like the gooseberry crumble bars?

 Yes!
 The bars were a massive hit with all three of my kids, and with us grown ups too.
 They are refined sugar free and are perfect for an after-school snack or even as dessert.
 The oats and nuts provide some lovely energy and protein.
 Anything that gets six-year-old R eating fruit and asking for seconds gets a thumbs up from me.

 I mustn’t forget to give my dad a shout out as he grew these gooseberries in his garden – thanks dad!

 Tate & Lyle offer lots of different types of sugar but if you’re interested in reducing the sugar in your family’s diet, take a look at their Better Balance* products.
 As well as agave nectar they offer sugar mixed with stevia, fruit sugar, and sugar mixed with sweetener.

-Pre-heat the oven to 180°C fan.
+Pre-heat the oven to 180°C fan/200°C/gas mark 6.
 Prepare a 20cm square cake tin by lightly greasing the sides and lining the base with greaseproof paper.

-Grind the oats and the almonds in a food processor until you have a powder.
-Add the butter or margarine, the banana and the agave nectar.
+Grind 1205 oats and 100g almonds in a food processor until you have a powder.
+Add 100g dairy free spread, one mashed banana and 4 tbsp agave nectar.
 Pulse until combined.